ddnexus/elastics-doc/source/doc/7-Tutorials/2-Migrate-from-0.x.md

 #### Non Rails Apps

-If you used model related functionality, you will be required to load the `flex-model` gem that is now separated by the `flex` core gem.
+If you used model related functionality, you will be required to load the `flex-models` gem that is now separated by the `flex` core gem.

 ### 2. Configuration Renaming